 4. Bike Racks

 There is a lovely multiuse trail that runs through Brook Run, Pernishol, and Dunwoody Green Parks.
 It connects one side of Dunwoody with the other (especially if you then go down Old Springhouse Lane and over the creek via a multiuse bridge to the Perimeter business district).
 Note it is “closed” from dusk to dawn, which includes times you may want to use your bike for transportation to work or school (especially at certain times of the year when it’s still dark, and for shift, gig, freelance, sales, and other work-related trips).
 Also, note that in addition to no lights, there are no call-boxes and limited escape routes, plus significant areas where you would be isolated, which creates dangerous conditions especially for women and girls.
 The current mayor (a woman) agreed with me about one particular wooden-fence-line narrow passage in writing to the parks department and yet no changes have been made there.
+Update: lights have been added but no part of me finds this route safe before sunrise/after sunset.

 7. Bikeshare/Bike Repair

 There is no bikeshare, and there is no bike repair shop in the city limits.
 I get my bikes repaired at REI just over the city line in Sandy Springs.
-There ARE two bike repair stations in the parks — one near the 1 Mile Marker in Brook Run park on the trail by the playground and skate park, and 1 between the pavilion and the trail in Pernoshal Park.
+There ARE two bike repair stations in the parks — one near the 1 Mile Marker in Brook Run park on the trail by the playground and skate park, and another between the pavilion and the trail in Pernoshal Park.
 A QR code on each takes you to useful bike-repair tips provided by the company that makes the bike repair stations.

 Everyone asks about #BikeNoodle — here’s everything you need to know.
 (Note: If you see a person using one in your city, your city is not safe for people on bikes.
 I do not use it in the Metro Atlanta cities of Atlanta, Decatur, and Clarkston, nor when I ride bikeshare in major cities such as New York, Boston, Pittsburgh, and Los Angeles, although that all requires careful route planning.)

 Oh, and by the way, in light of all this, you may ask, “Why do I ride?”
 The positives outnumber the negatives. the benefits are constant and endless.
 That’s how good it is.
+Plus, I know that if I want to ride a bike as I continue to age, I have to ride now — and so I do.

 *11 Tips Following an Assault while Riding Your Bike– that has been widely shared and I have heard from many road violence survivors across the USA who found it helpful.
 I hope you never need it.

 **I asked the current City of Dunwoody Sustainability Committee if they are providing city leaders with a list of recommendations to accelerate change in light of the just-released latest IPCC report’s summary to policymakers (including local ones).
 I have not yet heard back.
 Please ask your city councilors anywhere in the USA if they have read the 22-page summary and what, if anything, they intend to do about it.
-I will publish my own list of recommendations prior to Earth Day.